 A business strategy where higher sales are accompanied by profits and a financial strategy (encompassing the capital policy) that heightens profitability of invested capital are essential elements with respect to improving free cash flows and ROE.
-In addition, we believe it is crucial that we achieve maximization of the operating profit and sustainable improvement of the operating profit margin by strengthening our core businesses and concentrating management resources on initiatives such as business field expansion and active development of new businesses.
+Therefore, we will allocate management resources primarily to strengthening our core businesses, business field expansion and active development of new businesses.

-In monitoring our key financial indicators used in achieving objectives of the Medium-term Business Plan, we focus primarily on ROE for capital efficiency, consolidated operating profit and ROIC for business profitability, free cash flows for profitability and stability, and ratio of equity attributable to owners of parent to total assets (equity ratio) for financial soundness.
+In monitoring our key financial indicators used in achieving objectives of the Medium-term Business Plan, we focus primarily on ROE for capital efficiency, consolidated business profit and ROIC for business profitability, free cash flows for profitability and stability, and ratio of equity attributable to owners of parent to total assets (equity ratio) for financial soundness.